Skip to content

 Adult females climb back up the vegetation to find a new host.
 Males also try to find a host animal, not to suck blood but to find a female to mate with.
 Adults are found on larger mammals such as hares, deer, moose, cattle and dogs.
 The females suck blood for 7-10 days, until their size is multiplied.
 The transition from egg to adult tick which lays eggs takes about three years.

-Ticks are vulnerable to drought.
+Ticks are susceptible to drought.
 Large numbers will be found in damp places with grass, small shrubs, scrub and open woodland with good deer populations.
 In areas where deer rest, the tick population can be very high.
-In Norway, the sheep tick is generally active from April to November when the temperature is above freezing, the ground is not frozen and the snow has melted.
+In Norway, the sheep tick is active when the temperature is above freezing, the ground is not frozen and the snow has melted.

 Many people believe that only adult females suck the blood of humans because they are easy to spot and attach firmly to the skin.
 However, larvae and nymphs are more common on humans.
 Larvae are tiny and sit so loosely that they easily drop off without being noticed.
 Nymphs are slightly larger and easily fall off when scratched.
 Larvae and nymphs can also be difficult to detect because of their size.
 Larvae are generally free of pathogens.
 The nymph stage is considered to pose the greatest risk in terms of Lyme disease because nymphs are far more numerous than adults.